jozefcipa/novus/README.md

     upstream: http://localhost:4000
 ```

-Once you’re done, just call `novus serve` and you can start using nice HTTPs domains locally.
+Once you’re done, call `novus serve` and you can use nice HTTPS domains locally 🎉. <br/>

+💡 If you want to define _only one_ URL, you can also do this by passing it directly to the `novus serve` command.<br>
+👉 (e.g. `novus serve my-api.test http://localhost:3000`)

-**Note:** It will ask for your password as it performs some `sudo` calls (for managing DNS resolvers).
+🔒 Novus will ask for your sudo password (for managing DNS resolvers).
+If you do not want to type a password every time, run `novus trust`.

 ## Commands